OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab3.md

 4. Go to the **Insert** tab and choose **Office Add-ins**.
 5. In the Office Add-ins dialog, choose **Manage My Add-ins** in the upper-right corner, and select **Upload My Add-in**.
 6. Click **Browse** and select the *manifest-myhelloworldaddin.xml* file from your project folder, then click **Upload**.
 7. Your add-in should load in Excel.
-You can type in some data in the spreadsheet, highlight it, and then click the Get Selected Data button to see an example how add-ins interact with Office content using the JavaScript APIs.
+You can type in some data in the spreadsheet, highlight it, and then click the **Get Selected Data** button to see an example that shows how add-ins interact with Office content using the JavaScript APIs.

 ## Exercise 3: Edit and debug the add-in code

-An Office add-in is just a web app that is displayed within the Office UI and can interact with Office content using Office.js APIs.
-In this exercise, you'll edit the HTML and JavaScript of the add-in, see your changes reflected, and use a debugger to verify your code is running properly.
+An Office Add-in is just a web app that is displayed within the Office UI and can interact with Office content using Office.js APIs.
+In this exercise, you'll edit the HTML and JavaScript of the add-in, see your changes reflected, and use a debugger to verify that your code is running properly.

 1. Launch Visual Studio Code.
 2. Open the home.html file found in your-project-folder/app/home/.